ocgabs/Caribbean/README.md

 http://gws-access.ceda.ac.uk/public/recicle/Caribbean/

-NB This recipe has be written with the ARCHER HPC INTEL environment in mind.
+NB This recipe has be written with the ARCHER2 HPC Cray environment in mind.

 ```
 # Change to some working directory of choice